 Top

-1. Focus Area – Use this button to quickly change between the different AF Area modes you have selected.
+1. Focus Area – Use this button to quickly change between the different adjustable AF Area modes available to the Sony a1 such as Wide, Zone, or adjustable spot (amung other options).

-2. Metering Mode – To quickly adjust the camera’s metering mode, I have customized that feature to this button.
+2. Metering Mode – I have customized that feature to this button to adjust the camera’s metering mode.
 This way I can quickly move from Multi to Center or Spot metering quickly to adjust how my camera is reading the light within a given scene.

 Lens